freevo/kaa-base/doc/core/mainloop.rst

 If you create a wrapper to use kaa with a different mainloop using this solution please send us an example so we can include support for that mainloop in the kaa distribution.

+..
+Declare the module at the bottom because otherwise the signal attributes are incorrectly prefixed with kaa.main.
+.. module:: kaa.main
+   :synopsis: The main loop facility